top of page

 • 1 min read

-As the first month of the project unfolds, the images begin to register small but important shifts in how silence behaves within the body.
+As the series begins to unfold, small shifts emerge in how silence is held within the body.

 self-portrait with uncovered mouth, neutral posture, monochrome, silence conveyed through stillness